jncraton/web-apps-cpsc2330/lectures/02-html-syntax.md

 ## What is HTML?

 - A markup language
 - Not a programming language

 ## Elements and Tags

-  - Everything in HTML is an element
 - Elements are represented by tags
+- An element is everything from the start tag to the end tag

 ## Opening and Closing Tags

 - A tag pair consists of `<tag>` and `</tag>`
 - The content goes between the tags

 ## Example Paragraph